prudh-vi/CHAT-DEMO/README.md

 1. User enters a message
 2. Message is sent to the backend
 3. OpenAI API analyzes the message content
-4. If safe, message is displayed in chat
+4. If safe, no red message is displayed
-5. If unsafe, a red warning popup appears with feedback
+5. If unsafe, a red warning popup appears with feedback and suggestions
 6. User can edit and resubmit the message